komrad36/SortingNetworks/README.md

     Sorting 2 int32_t  |  sort2()
     Sorting 6 int32_t  |  sort6()

-Okay, if you've made it this far, let's discuss fast CAS operations, which are the heart of sorting networks.
-CAS == Compare And Swap.
-Given two values, 'a', and 'b', leave them as they are if 'a' is less than 'b', i.e. if they are in sorted order.
+Okay, if you've made it this far, let's discuss fast conditional swap operations.
+Conditional swaps if the lower element is greater are the heart of sorting networks.
+Given two values,
+'a', and 'b', leave them as they are if 'a' is less than 'b', i.e. if they are in sorted order.
 However, swap them if 'a' is greater than or equal to 'b'.
-Thus after a CAS operation 'a' and 'b' are in sorted order no matter what order they came in as.
+Thus after such a conditional swap operation 'a' and 'b' are in sorted order no matter what order they came in as.

-A series of CAS operations can deterministically sort a fixed-size array.
+A series of such operations can deterministically sort a fixed-size array.
 Typically one can optimize for depth (minimum number of operations given infinite parallel processing) or for size (minimum number of operations given